arku22/flask_database_app/README.md

 ### Firewall: Allow incoming database connections

 Next, your server needs to allow connections on the port where the database software is listening.
-For PostgreSQL this port is 5432.
+For PostgreSQL this port is 5432 be default.
 To allow connections to this port, SSH into your server as 'root' and then run the following command:

 ```commandline
 sudo ufw allow 5432
 ```